gonnavis/co-share/examples/content/counter.md

     </div>
 ```

-That's it, now the store can be shared and changed from multiple clients and the changes are reflected to the screen.
+That's it, now the Store can be shared and changed from multiple clients, and the changes are reflected on the screen.

-The complete code for the `react` page is down below or at [`counter.tsx`](https://github.com/cocoss-org/co-share/blob/master/examples/pages/counter.tsx).
+The complete code for the `react` page is below or at [`counter.tsx`](https://github.com/cocoss-org/co-share/blob/master/examples/pages/counter.tsx).

 ```typescript
 function CounterExamplePage() {